PrismarineJS/mineflayer/docs/api.md

   * `parse` - instead of returning the actual message that was matched, return the capture groups from the regex
   * `deprecated` - (**unstable**) used by bot.chatAddPattern to keep compatability, likely to be removed

+returns a number which can be used with bot.removeChatPattern() to only delete this pattern

 #### bot.addChatPatternSet(name, patterns, chatPatternOptions)

 make an event that is called every time all patterns havee been matched to messages,